-Biosecurity 2025's first strategic direction aims to make all New Zealanders aware of the importance of biosecurity and to get them involved in pest and disease management.
-Find out more about what we want to achieve.
+Strategic Direction 1 aims to make all New Zealanders aware of the importance of biosecurity and to get them involved in pest and disease management.
+Find out more about how this will be achieved.

 All New Zealanders playing their part

 Biosecurity 2025's first strategic direction aims to make every New Zealander a biosecurity risk manager and to get every business managing their own biosecurity risk.
 The Direction Statement outlines 5 goals to achieve this.